21 Coptic Christian Martyrs of Libya: 21st martyr

-After the beheadings, the Coptic Church released the martyrs' names, but there were only 20 names.
+After the beheadings, the Coptic Orthodox Church released the martyrs' names, but there were only 20 names.
 In the video, the 21st victim was of Black African descent, in contrast to the others, who were ethnic Copts.
 It was later learned that the 21st victim was named Matthew Ayariga and that he was from Ghana.
 It is most likely that he was already a Christian, because sources reported that he said "I am a Christian and I am like them".
 In October 2020, Christian News Now reported that "Ayariga was a Christian migrant worker from Ghana".
 In the book The 21: A Journey into the Land of Coptic Martyrs, Martin Mosebach, who traveled to Egypt to meet the families of the martyrs, also states that Ayariga said "I am a Christian".
 However, according to some unnamed sources, he was not originally a Christian, but saw the immense faith of the others, and when the terrorists asked him if he rejected Jesus he reportedly said, "Their God is my God", knowing that he would be killed for saying this.
 Ayariga's conversion has been compared to the conversion of Saint Aglaius, one of the 40 Martyrs of Sebaste.

 When the remains of the 21 bodies were found, the bodies of the 20 Egyptians were returned into Egypt.
-On September 29, 2020, Ayariga's remains were received in Egypt by the new church in Al Our, the Church of the Martyrs of Faith and Homeland, a shrine built in honor of the martyrs.
+On 29 September 2020, Ayariga's remains were received in Egypt by the new church in Al-Our, the Church of the Martyrs of Faith and Homeland, a shrine built in honor of the martyrs.
 The family members of the other martyrs "expressed their joy at the return of the remains of the martyr [Matthew Ayariga]", saying "Our joy is complete."
 Majid Shehata, a daughter of one of the martyrs, said, "It was a surprise to all of us that we see the remains of the martyr Matthew inside the Church of the Martyrs, and this is a long-awaited news and all the families are in great joy and we thank God for having responded to us in the return of the martyr."